- ホーム

 Full Description

 A shocking 90% of start-ups fail.
-Many of these failures don't need to happen, but you need to understand the causes and how to avoid them - both as an entrepreneur and an investor.
+Many of these failures are preventable, but you need to understand the causes and how to avoid them - both as an entrepreneur and an investor.

 From technology to the market, from leadership to money, there are numerous reasons why your start-up will fail.
-Professor Bernard Bulkin - who has been at both sides of the investment table - talks you through the six major reasons why start-ups don't succeed, and how to avoid them.
+Bernie Bulkin - who has been at both sides of the investment table - guides you through the six major reasons why start-ups fail, and how to avoid them.

-Instead of accepting failure as inevitable, or believing that failing is good, this book looks at the main reasons why start-ups fail and how to turn them on their head.
-Whether you're a founder or an investor, if you're going to put in the effort to make a company succeed, you should go in with your eyes open.
+Instead of accepting failure as inevitable, this book breaks down the main reasons why start-ups fail and how to turn them on their head.
+Whether you're a founder or an investor, if you're going to put in the time, money, and effort to ensure a company succeeds, you should go in with your eyes open.
 Bernie's common-sense approach offers the experience of a venture capitalist who has been there and done that.

 Leadership at all levels makes a difference.
-Using real life examples, and applying behavioural economics to venture decision-making, Why Start-Ups Fail helps readers understand what founders most often lack, and discusses the who, how and why of making a start-up succeed.
+Using real-life examples, and applying behavioural economics to venture decision-making, Why Start-Ups Fail spotlights what founders most often lack, and shares the who, how, and why of making a start-up succeed and avoiding the traps blocking your path to commercial success.

 Contents